user0610/bluebucketpi/README.md

  - VDD -> a 3.3v pwr pin (1 or 17)

  Pi Camera:
  - Ribbon goes into the camera module of the rpi.
+Note: the one linked above comes with a 6in ribbon, which was enough for installing inside and reaching back to the rpi.
  - For more details on how to enable it, check: https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2

 ### Relay Pins